 Ms Rebecca Burdon

-Ms Burdon was the acting General Manager of Carbon Pricing and Mitigation Pathways at the Climate Change Authority until December 2012.
+Ms Burdon is the acting General Manager Review at the Climate Change Authority.
 Prior to that, she was the Principal Economist at the Australian Communications and Media Authority.
 Ms Burdon has extensive international experience assessing the economic impact of existing and proposed regulatory interventions.
 Ms Burdon assisted the New South Wales government with the development of the Greenhouse Gas Abatement Scheme, specifically with the rules governing the creation of NSW Greenhouse Gas Abatement Certificates from demand-side abatement activities.

 Dr Brian Keating (CSIRO representative)

 Dr Keating is Director of the National Research Flagship on Sustainable Agriculture focusing on productivity, greenhouse gas abatement and sustainability challenges in Australian agriculture, forestry and land-use systems.
 Brian has 35 year's experience in agricultural and natural resource management Research and Development with leadership roles including the Chief of the CSIRO Division of Sustainable Ecosystems (2004-2008) and a past Board member of Sugar, Rainforest Ecology and Management and Tropical Savannas Co-operative research Centres.
 Brian has authored over 200 scientific papers covering diverse topics including soil and water management, plant nutrition, soil carbon and nitrogen cycling, crop physiology, farming systems analysis and design, bioenergy, simulation modelling, climatic risk management and food security.
 He is a continuing member of the Editorial Board of the international journal, Agricultural Systems.

 Ms Shayleen Thompson (Department of the Environment representative)

 Ms Thompson is the Head of the International and Land Division in the Department of the Environment.
-She has worked on international and domestic climate change policy and programs including the National Greenhouse and Energy Reporting Scheme, the National Greenhouse Gas Inventory, the Carbon Farming Initiative and the Renewable Energy Target.
+She has extensive experience with international and domestic climate change policy and programs including the National Greenhouse and Energy Reporting Scheme, the National Greenhouse Gas Inventory, the Carbon Farming Initiative and the Renewable Energy Target.
 The Land Division was established in July 2010 to provide a coherent and coordinated approach to climate change mitigation.